osama-git05/active-directory-attack-detection-lab/README.md

 ADLAB-DC-Auditing
 ```

-The policy is linked to the Domain Controllers OU.
+It is linked to the Domain Controllers OU.

-The purpose is to ensure DC01 records the Windows Security telemetry required during later detection scenarios.

----

 ## Account Logon Auditing

 Success and Failure auditing were enabled for:

-* Credential Validation
+- Credential Validation
-* Kerberos Authentication Service
+- Kerberos Authentication Service
-* Kerberos Service Ticket Operations
+- Kerberos Service Ticket Operations

-Relevant Event IDs include:
+Relevant Event IDs:

 ```text
 4768 — Kerberos TGT requested